iterative/mlem.ai/content/docs/use-cases/cicd.md

   your machine learning model into some specific format and publish it in some registry.
-Examples include turning your ML model into a Python package and publishing it on PyPi, or building a docker image and pushing it to DockerHub, or just exporting your model to ONNX and publishing it as a artifact to Artifactory.
+Examples include turning your ML model into a Python package and publishing it on PyPi, or building a docker image and pushing it to DockerHub, or just exporting your model to ONNX and publishing it as an artifact to Artifactory.

 - **Deploying models**: Another common scenario is when you want to deploy your